 And then it was discovered that he had said, no, I don't believe that at all.

-Uh Raymond Cethlin, a little bit about him, he's from Michigan, U.S. Court of Appeals for the Sixth Circuit, and Ketlich, who joined the Sixth Circuit in in 2008, again, pretty long history, long resume.
+And Kethlich, who joined the Sixth Circuit in 2008, again, pretty long history, long resume.

 There's nobody on this list or any of the names we're hearing that the president hasn't foretold of before he ever got elected.

-Anyway, Kathlich wrote an opinion rejecting the uh uh EEOC and a case seeking to limit private employers' use of credit checks for job applicants and the EEOC arguing that the practice amounted to racial discrimination.
+Anyway, Kethlich wrote an opinion rejecting the EEOC and a case seeking to limit private employers' use of credit checks for job applicants.

-Well, it's because Judge Ginsberg once said that you know I'm not gonna comment on a particular case, and that's sort of like the standard that they now use for every judge.
+Well, it's because Judge Ginsburg once said that, you know, I'm not going to comment on a particular case, and that's sort of like the standard that they now use for every judge.

-Or Anton Scalia saying that I have to maybe maybe make decisions that the law demands that I personally don't even like.
+Or Anthony and Scalia saying that I have to maybe make decisions that the law demands that I personally don't even like.

 So the big battle here is over judicial philosophy.